TomHodson/tomhodson.github.com/_posts/2025-01-18-heic-depth.md

 thumbnail: /assets/blog/heic_depth_map/thumbnail.png
 social_image: /assets/blog/heic_depth_map/thumbnail.png

-alt: An image of my face, half is a normal colour photgraph and half is a depth map in black and white.
+alt: An image of my face, half is a normal colour photograph and half is a depth map in black and white.

 model_viewer: true
 ---